anthonyamar/my-second-brain/Projects/Books and Binders.md

 - Embeddable public page for #Obsidian.
 - Export entries to Obisidian flavoured markdown notes with auto tag.

-The result of theses two features can be seens on [-My library](-My%20library.md)  (take some seconds to load, free #Heroku dynos atm 😅) and all the files in the folder "Library".
+The result of theses two features can be seens on [~ My library - MoC](~%20My%20library%20-%20MoC.md)  (take some seconds to load, free #Heroku dynos atm 😅) and all the files in the folder "Library".

 By adding theses new notes, my Obsidian vault welcomed more than 250 new notes and instantly connected it to my already existing notes.
 I'm now managing the most of my book right into Obsidian.